ubaldot/vim-microdebugger/README.md

-MicroDebugOpenocd # Create or jump to the openocd window MicroDebugAsm # Create or jump to the disassemble window MicroDebugVar # Create or jump to the variables window Interrupt # To interrupt gdb execution (only available on Windows)
+MicroDebugOpenocd # Create or jump to the openocd window MicroDebugAsm # Create or jump to the disassemble window MicroDebugVar # Create or jump to the variables window InterruptGdb # To interrupt gdb execution (only available on Windows)
 ```

 The latter are wrappers around `:Asm` and `:Var` commands of Termdebug that